Palks-Studio/santeplusai/README.md

 ### `site/` — Public Layer

-This folder contains exclusively the public site.
+This folder contains exclusively the public site: https://santeplusai.fr

 It is a static website composed of independent HTML files, accompanied by lightweight CSS stylesheets and JavaScript scripts.
 No critical server-side logic is exposed from this layer.